 The U.S. Hass avocado market is expected to continue at a 5.5% CAGR from 2019 to 2023, with the industry reaching more than \$8.0 billion in revenues in 2023 according to Hass Avocado Board.
 There are multiple factors contributing to the industry growth.
 One driver is the growing interest in healthy eating and focus on nutrient-dense foods.
 Avocados contain nearly twenty vitamins and minerals as well as monounsaturated fats (commonly referred to as "good" fats), which can help the body absorb nutrients like Vitamin A, D, K and E. Avocado is also considered to be a superfood given its superior nutritional quality and functional benefits.
-In addition to health and wellness trends, the accessibility of year-round, ready-to-eat avocados has also been a significant growth in U.S. avocado consumption.
-Within the growing Hispanic population in the U.S., approximately 75% of households purchase avocados and household avocado spend is 45% higher than non-Hispanic households purchased avocados versus 51.3% of non-millennial households.
-The increasing consumption of avocado has also led restaurants to introduce avocado-focused items that are in high demand.
+In addition to health and wellness trends, the accessibility of year-round, ready-to-eat avocados has also been a significant growth driver, brought on by improvement in global sourcing and ripening programs.
+Finally, favorable demographic shifts have contributed to growth in U.S. avocado consumption.
+Within the growing Hispanic population in the U.S., avocado consumption is 45% higher than non-Hispanic household consumption.
+The millennial generation is also embracing foods from other countries and is open to new diets.
+In 2018, 60.1% of millennial households purchased avocados versus 51.3% of non-millennial households.
+The increasing consumption of avocados has also led restaurants to introduce avocado-focused items that are in high demand.
 In the past 10 years, the use of avocados in the foodservice channel has increased 26%.